MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 The Color Picker editor stores a history of up to 20 picked colors and lets you copy them to the clipboard.
 You can choose which color formats are visible in the editor in **Color formats** in PowerToys Settings.

-The colored bar at the top of the Color Picker editors lets you:
+The colored bar at the top of the Color Picker editor lets you:

 * fine tune your chosen color
 * pick a similar color